-Source Consolidated statement o f profit or loss and AASB 1060.25(b), 28-30, 31(c) other comprehensive year ended 30 Ju AASB 1060.20, 28, 31(e) Notes 2022 (\$) 2021 (\$) Other comprehensive income, net of tax Items that will not be reclassified subsequently to pro ofit or loss: AASB 1060.52(g)(i) Gain on revaluation of property 323,400 224,700 AASB 1060.52(g)(i), 119(a)(v) Net change in fair value of financial assets designated at fair value through other comprehensive income 177,100 154,615 AASB 1060.52(h) Share of other comprehensive income of associates and joint ventures AASB 1060.52(g)(i) Other [describe] Items that may be reclassified subsequently to profit or loss: AASB 1060.52(g)(ii), 119(a)(vi) Net change in fair value of financial assets mandatorily classified at fair value through other comprehensive income 07 7000. - AASB 1060.52(g)(ii) Net change in fair value of cash flow hedging instruments 518 (929) AASB 1060.52(h) Share of other comprehensive income of associates and joint ventures - AASB1060.52(g)(ii), 180(b) Net exchange differences on translation of foreign operations AASB 1060.52(g)(ii) Other [describe] Other comprehensive income for the year, net of ta ax 501,018 378,386 AASB 1060.52(i) Total comprehensive income for the year (352,126) 1,128,209 Total comprehensive income for the year is attribu table to: AASB 1060.53(b)(ii) Owners of PP SD Pty Ltd (352,126) 1,128,209 AASB 1060.53(b)(i) Non-controlling interests (352,126) 1,128,209 Alternative presentation formats AASB 1060.49 An entity shall present its total comprehensive incom e for a period d either: (a) in a single statement of profit or loss and other co in which case the statement of comprehensive ind expense recognised in the period; or mprehensive income (as illu (b) in two statements - a statement of profit or loss at income (not illustrated), in which case the statement of income and expense recognised in the period of total comprehensive income outside of profit or loss Australian Accounting Standards. ent of profit or except those loss presents that are recog all items nised in AASB 1060.50 A change from the single-statement approach to the two-statement approach, or vice versa, is a change in accounting policy to which AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors applies.
-AASB 1060.27 If an entity has no items of other comprehensive inco financial statements are presented, it may present or may present a statement of comprehensive income in 'profit or loss'. ıly a statemer nt of profit or le oss or it AASB 1060 requires, as a minimum, certain line items of profit or loss and other comprehensive income.
-It is items of income, expense, gains and losses with presimancial statements or as separate line items in the scomprehensive income.
+Source Consolidated statement of profit or loss and AASB 1060.25(b), 28-30, 31(c) other comprehensive in year ended 30 Jul ncome for the AASB 1060.20, 28, 31(e) Notes 2023 (\$) 2022 (\$) Other comprehensive income, net of tax ,/ 147 AASB 1060.52(g)(i) Items that will not be reclassified subsequently to profit or loss: AASB 1060.52(g) Gain on revaluation of property 323,400 224,700 AASB 1060.52(g), 119(a)(v) Net change in fair value of financial assets designated at fair value through other comprehensive income 177,100 154,615 AASB 1060.52(h) Share of other comprehensive income of associates and joint ventures - - AASB 1060.52(g)(i) Other [describe] AASB 1060.52(g)(ii) Items that may be reclassified subsequently to profit or loss: AASB 1060.52(g), 119(a)(vi) Net change in fair value of financial assets mandatorily classified at fair value through other comprehensive income - - AASB 1060.52(g) Net change in fair value of cash flow hedging instruments 518 (929) AASB 1060.52(h) Share of other comprehensive income of associates and joint ventures - AASB1060.52(g), 180(b) Net exchange differences on translation of foreign operations - AASB 1060.52(g)(ii) Other [describe] Other comprehensive income for the year, net of tax 501,018 378,386 AASB 1060.52(i) Total comprehensive income for the year (352,126) 1,128,209 Total comprehensive income for the year is attributa ble to: AASB 1060.53(b)(ii) Owners of PP SD Pty Ltd (352,126) 1,128,209 AASB 1060.53(b)(i) Non-controlling interests (352,126) 1,128,209 Alternative presentation formats AASB 1060.49 Alternative presentation formats An entity shall present its total comprehensive income for a norio d oithor AA3B 1000.49 (a) in a single statement of profit or loss and other compin which case the statement of comprehensive incomexpense recognised in the period; or (b) in two statements - a statement of profit or loss and prehensive me presen e income (as illi its all items of i ncome and income (not illustrated), in which case the statement of income and expense recognised in the period ex total comprehensive income outside of profit or loss Australian Accounting Standards. of profit o or loss presents that are recog all items Inised in AASB 1060.50 A change from the single-statement approach to the two rvice versa, is a change in accounting policy to which Changes in Accounting Estimates and Errors applies. olicies, AASB 1060.27 If an entity has no items of other comprehensive income in any of the periods for which financial statements are presented, it may present only a statement of profit or loss or it may present a statement of comprehensive income in which the 'bottom line' is labelled 'profit or loss'.
+AASB 1060 requires, as a minimum, certain line items to for profit or loss and other comprehensive income.
+It also items of income, expense, gains and losses with present financial statements or as separate line items in the state comprehensive income.
 This statement includes separate disclosures of income, expense, gains and losses.
-An which aggregates such line items in the statement of income is illustrated in Appendix B. also requires of sentation in ei tatement of p arate line iten a alternative p disclosure of r ither the notes profit or loss and the series of the series oresentation for numerous s to the nd other equired ormat,
+An awhich aggregates such line items in the statement of princome is illustrated in Appendix B. o requires ntation in e tement of ate line ite Iternative disclosure of relative the notes profit or loss arms for those representation for numerous s to the nd other equired ormat,